 Satisfactory pace is measured when a student begins the program.
 Transfer credits, course withdrawals and course incompletes are included in the satisfactory pace calculation.
-The calculation resets if a student changes major with all transferred credits being considered earned credits.
+The calculation resets if a student changes major with all transferred credits considered earned credits.
 In regard to course repetitions, only the grades earned in the two most recent attempts of a course are calculated in a student's pace.
-Please also refer to Repeating Courses in the Standards of Progress section of the catalog.
+Please also refer to Repeating Courses in the Standards of Progress section.
 Remedial courses are not considered as part of the satisfactory pace calculation.

 To ensure that students maintain satisfactory pace toward completing the program within the 1.5 timeframe, students must successfully complete (earn a passing grade) a minimum number of credits each semester that they are enrolled.
 Students are required to maintain a minimum pace requirement of 67%.
-Students opting to take classes during the Summer Semester will be required to meet the specific pace requirements for their major.
+Students opting to take classes during the summer semester will be required to meet the specific pace requirements for their major.

-An institution calculates the pace at which the student is progressing by dividing the cumulative number of credits the student has successfully completed by the cumulative number of credits the student has attempted:
+DigiPen calculates the pace at which the student is progressing by dividing the cumulative number of credits the student has successfully completed by the cumulative number of credits the student has attempted:

-(Cumulative credits earned / Cumulative credits attempted) x 100 = Pace (%)
+(Cumulative credits earned / Cumulative credits attempted) $\times$ 100 = Pace (%)

-See the following page for a sample pace calculation.
-Sample Pace Calculation
+See the following chart for a sample pace calculation.